mavenlink/brainstem-redux/README.md

 ```

 ## API
-Brainstem-redux exposes five methods:
+`brainstem-redux` exposes five methods:

-1. `reducer`: reducer that can be mixed into your own reducer and will hold all of the data in your storageManager
+1. `reducer`: store reducer which manages the top-level `brainstem` slice of the store
-2. `updateStore`: function that loops through all of the collections in your storageManager and sets up event listeners that will dispatch the appropriate actions to your store when your storageManager emits events
+2. `updateStore`: event handling of all the collections in your storage manager; dispatches the appropriate actions to the redux store
-3. `updateStorageManager`: middleware that updates your storageManager based on the actions you dispatch to your store
+3. `updateStorageManager`: *middleware* that syncs the redux store with your storage manager
-4. `modelActions`: methods that dispatch actions for your models to your store
+4. `modelActions`: action creators for your models
-5. `collectionActions`: methods that dispatch actions for your collections to your store
+5. `collectionActions`: action creators for your collections